Evansburg State Park

 Poison ivy is common at Evansburg State Park.
 Every part of poison ivy can irritate your skin.
 The best prevention for getting poison ivy is to know what it looks like and to avoid it.

-Poison ivy has flower clusters and berry clusters that start out green then turn white when ripe.
+Poison ivy has flower clusters and berry clusters that start out green then turn white.
 Poison ivy vine is difficult to identify when it is small, but when it is old it is covered in brown rootlets that look like hair.

 If you think you have encountered poison ivy, immediately wash with soapy water.